 - Marination: The longer, the better!
 Marinate overnight or even up to 48 hours.
 Avoid adding salt during marination.
 It dehydrates the meat and could result in dry pieces in your biryani.
 Instead, add salt halfway through cooking the biryani.

-- Garnish: Garnish with birista which are crispy fried onions.
-Cut them into thin slices and fry them on a medium-low flame.
+- Garnish: Garnish with birista or crispy fried onions.
+Cut onions into thin slices and fry them on a medium-low flame.
 They crisp up really well and get extremely golden.

 How To Keep Biryani On Dum?

 Dum is an Mughlai cooking technique where the food is cooked on a low flame.
 It is tightly sealed with a dough.
 This allows the food to cook internally thus making it quite flavourful.
 Keeping the biryani on dum helps steam the dish, spread its aromas throughout, and cook the rice the rest of the way.
 Do not add extra water during this step.
 The rice soaks up the moisture from the marinade.
 Only add water if the rice is still uncooked at the end.

 Here’s how you can keep biryani on dum.

 - Tight lid with a weight on top